 Sometimes a picture says a thousand words.

-As Ava and I watched, she said, ‘Daddy, it’s Tangled!’ in my ear.
+As Ava and I watched, she said, ‘Daddy, it’s Tangled!’
 I knew what she meant.
 She was talking about her favorite Disney movie, where the King and Queen, who had their daughter stolen from them, launched lanterns into the night, every year, on the same day, her birthday.
-They were meant for Rapunzel to see, and in our case, for Liv to see.
+They were meant for Rapunzel to see, and in our case, for Liv, our own lost princess, to see.